claudiavmbrito/Soteria/README.md

 ## Security Proofs

-In [`proofs`](https://github.com/claudiavmbrito/Soteria/tree/main/proofs), we present the security proofs of Soteria.
-Here, we discuss the security protocol followed by Soteria and define it formally.
+In [`proofs`](https://github.com/claudiavmbrito/Soteria/tree/main/proofs), you can find the security proofs of Soteria.
+We discuss the security protocol followed by Soteria and define it formally.

 It is divided into two main sections: Section A present the full proof of Soteria for all components and Section B depicts the ML attacks and in which circumstances Soteria is secure against each attack.

 ___

 ## Getting Started

+#### Apache Spark

+To install Apache Spark to test the native version, please run and see `build.sh` in [`scripts`](https://github.com/claudiavmbrito/Soteria/tree/main/scripts)

 The code for "Soteria: Privacy-Preserving Machine Learning for Apache Spark" will be published here soon.